AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/review-proofs-dpv/destop-proofing-viewer.md

 If you launch the Desktop Proofing Viewer directly from your workstation, you can open a proof by specifying the proof URL.
 To do this, you must have proof URL of the proof you want to view.

-We recommend that you open proofs directly from Workfront.
+We recommend that you open proofs directly from [!DNL Workfront].
 For more information, see [Review a proof](../../../review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-a-proof/review-a-proof.md).